teddyhoss/42power/README.md

-# 42power Installation and Usage Guide
+# 42power Installation and Usage Guide aka BATMAN

 This repository contains scripts to enhance your development environment with useful tools and aliases for 42 school projects.